marxygen/pylastic/README.md

 Note that ID field cannot be used in aggregations and is limited to 512 bytes.
 To customize index creation, redefine `ElasticIndex.get_index()` method that returns index name.

+### Decreasing index size
+The following tips might help you reduce the size of the index:
+- Decrease the number of replicas (via `Meta.replicas` attribute).
+This will have an impact on your index's availability but it may be a reasonable tradeoff
+- Use appropriate types for storing strings: consider `keyword`, `match_only_text`, etc.

 ## Client
 `ElasticClient` is the wrapper for the official `Elasticsearch` package and exposes all the available methods but